 How to Use

-Don’t be scared off by its pungent smell (think sulfur) because it will dissipate with cooking.
 Asafoetida should be used in very minute quantities to add unique character and health benefits to your cooking.
 It’s typically used in many lentil dishes, vegetarian stews and soups, and pickles.
 It can also be tasty in fish dishes.
 Some brave people even used it as a condiment.
-In terms of taste, it isn’t very pleasant on its own — it’s like a concentrated rotten garlic or onion flavor.
-However, once it’s cooked, it adds a pleasant onion or leek-like flavor to dishes.

-Wondering how you can start incorporating asafoetida into your culinary creations at home?
-Try these super flavorful and tasty recipes that include it as a key ingredient:
+Wondering how you can start incorporating this Indian spice in your culinary creations at home?
+Try these healthy asafoetida recipes that include it as a key ingredient:

 Risks and Side Effects

-Asafoetida is considered safe for most people when consumed in the amounts typically found in foods.
-However, excessive consumption can cause nausea, vomiting, diarrhea and urination discomfort.
+Is asafoetida ever bad for your health?
+It’s considered safe for most people when consumed in the amounts typically found in foods.
+However, excessive consumption can cause side effects like nausea, vomiting, diarrhea and urination discomfort.

 It can also be safe for some when taken medicinally but should never be taken by pregnant and nursing mothers or children.
 It can possibly be life-threatening or cause a blood disorder when taken by children.